-Regardless of what you the reader might think or believe, the events told in this brief account really did take place, at an address in Sydenham, South London in 1976.
+Regardless of what you the reader might think or believe, the events told in this brief account really did take place, at an address in Sydenham, South London in the latter years of the 1970's.
 Anyone with a genuine interest is invited to contact the author.

 Out of the great wide yonder...